edwardoughton/osira/README.md

     conda activate osira

-First, to run the just simulation (`sim.py`) you need to install necessary packages:
+You need to install necessary packages:

-    conda install numpy pandas

-Secondly, to run the preprocessing (`preprocess.py`) and get_results (`results.py`):

-    conda install geopandas

-Finally, to visualize the results (`vis.py`) you will need:

-    conda install matplotlib seaborn contextily descartes
+    conda install geopandas pytest matplotlib seaborn

-If you want to run the tests provided, you will need to install pytest:

-    conda install pytest

-And then you can simply enter the following to check test coverage:
+And if you want to check test coverage enter as follows:

-    pytest
+    python -m pytest

 Quick Start